Waterbuck: Description

 The waterbuck is the largest amongst the six species of Kobus.
 It is a sexually dimorphic antelope, with the males nearly 7% taller than females and around 8% longer.
 The head-and-body length is typically 177–235 cm and the typical height is 120–136 cm.
 Males reach approximately 127 cm at the shoulder, while females reach 119 cm.
 The waterbuck is one of the heaviest antelopes.
 A newborn typically weighs 13.6 kg, and growth in weight is faster in males than in females.
 Males typically weigh 198–262 kg and females 161–214 kg.
 The tail is 22–45 cm long.

 The waterbuck has a robust build.
 The shaggy coat is reddish brown to grey, and becomes progressively darker with age.
 Males are darker than females.
 Though apparently thick, the hair is sparse on the coat.
 The hair on the neck is, however, long and shaggy.
-When sexually excited, the skin of the waterbuck secretes a greasy substance with the odour of musk, giving it the name "greasy kob".
+When sexually excited, the skin of the waterbuck secretes a greasy substance with the odour of musk (sebum), giving it the name "greasy kob".
 The odor of this is so unpleasant that it repels predators.
 This secretion also assists in water-proofing the body when the animal dives into water.
 The facial features include a white muzzle and light eyebrows and lighter insides of the ears.
 A cream-coloured patch (called "bib") is on the throat.
 Waterbuck are characterised by a long neck and short, strong, black legs.
 Females have two nipples.
 Preorbital glands, foot glands, and inguinal glands are absent.

 The common waterbuck and the defassa waterbuck are remarkably different in their physical appearances.
 Measurements indicate greater tail length in the latter, whereas the common waterbuck stands taller than the defassa waterbuck.
 However, the principal differentiation between the two types is the white ring of hair surrounding the tail on the rump, which is a hollow circle in the common waterbuck, but covered with white hair in the defassa waterbuck.

 The long, spiral horns curve backward, then forward.
 Found only on males, the horns range from 55 to 99 cm in length.
 To some extent, the length of the horns is related to the bull's age.
 A rudimentary horn in the form of a bone lump may be found on the skulls of females.